eProsima/Fast-DDS/examples/cpp/rtps/Registered/README.md

 This test demonstrates the Peer-to-peer participant lease duration assessment capabilities.
 This can be enabled for a participant by adding the propagating `ds_p2p_lease_assessment` user property to the participant UserPropertyQos.
-Using the FastRTPS API, this can be done like so:
+Using the Fast DDS' RTPS API, this can be done like so:

 ```cpp